 Hier finden Sie Themenbereiche für Abschlussarbeiten die am Lehrstuhl Softwaresysteme betreut werden.
 Wir freuen uns über Ihre eigenen Themenvorschläge, suchen aber auch mit Ihnen eine geeignete Abschlussarbeit in einem der unten stehenden Themenfelder.

-Wenn Sie sich für eine Abschlussarbeit am Lehrstuhl Softwaresysteme interessieren, senden Sie eine Email mit Betreff „Anfrage Abschlussarbeit“ und den folgenden Informationen an Alina Mailach >Mail<:
+Wenn Sie sich für eine Abschlussarbeit am Lehrstuhl Softwaresysteme interessieren, senden Sie eine Email mit Betreff „Anfrage Abschlussarbeit“ und den folgenden Informationen an Annemarie Wittig >Mail<:

 • Studiengang,